PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 + To check the synchronization of the local system:<br/>
 > [!Note]
 > The ntpq -p command displays a list of the NTP servers (Network Time Protocol) with which your local system is synchronized.
 This list contains important information such as the IP address of the server, the status of the connection and the synchronization quality.<br/>
-An asterisk (*) at the beginning of a line indicates that this NTP server is the main synchronization partner of your system.
-You will find an example of this in the following table:
+An asterisk (*) at the beginning of a line means that this NTP server is the main synchronization partner of your system.
+You can find an example of this in the following table:

  |remote         |refid       |st| t| when| poll| reach|   delay|   offset|  jitter|
  |---------------|------------|--|--|------|---- |-----|--------|---------|--------|